 Graphs are an excellent way to make a visual representation of data that have been collected.
 However, without proper labeling, the graph won't make sense.
 Therefore, make sure you label the x-axis and y-axis and title your graph so it can be understood by people without having to ask what it represents.

 The x-axis of a graph is the horizontal line running side to side.
 Where this line intersects the y-axis, the x coordinate is zero.
 When using a graph to represent data, determining which variable to put on the x-axis is important because it should be the independent variable.
 The independent variable is the one that affects the other.
 For example, if you were plotting time worked against dollars made, time would be the independent variable because time would pass regardless of income.

-You must also choose a proper scale for the graph and label it with the proper units.
-For example, if you did an experiment with different amounts of fertilizer to see its effect on plant growth, the scale should go from zero to the maximum amount a plant grew.
+You must also choose (and label) a proper scale for the y-axis, just as you did for the x-axis.
+For example, if you did an experiment to see how different amounts of fertilizer affected plant growth, the y-axis would represent the plant growth, and its scale would go from zero to the maximum amount a plant grew.
 Let's say one group averaged 8cm of growth, the second averaged 15cm of growth and the last group averaged 10cm of growth.
 The scale could go from zero to 15, and the y-axis title would be "Growth (centimeters)."
 If you didn't add the unit of measure, people wouldn't know if you were talking about growth in millimeters, inches or miles.

-Place a title on the graph, which is important because it summarizes what the graph is showing.
+Your graph isn't complete without a title that summarizes what the graph itself depicts.
 The title is usually placed in the center, either above or below the graph.
-The title of the graph should be in terms of what the x and y axes represent.
-The proper form is "y-axis variable vs. x-axis variable."
+The proper form for a graph title is "y-axis variable vs. x-axis variable."
 For example, if you were comparing the the amount of fertilizer to how much a plant grew, the amount of fertilizer would be the independent, or x-axis variable and the growth would be the dependent, or y-axis variable.
 Therefore, your title would be "Amount of Fertilizer vs. Plant Growth."